-- 95. In addition to enterprise-wide stress tests, portfolio-level and risk-specific stress tests of residential mortgage lending portfolios are considered good practice. - 96.
-A prudent ADI would regularly stress test its residential mortgage lending portfolio under a range of scenarios.
-Scenarios used for stress testing would include severe but plausible adverse conditions. - 97.
+- 99. In addition to enterprise-wide stress tests, portfolio-level and risk-specific stress tests of residential mortgage lending portfolios are considered good practice.8 - 100.A prudent ADI would regularly stress test its residential mortgage lending portfolio under a range of scenarios.
+Scenarios used for stress testing would include severe but plausible adverse conditions. - 101.
 In developing scenarios, ADIs could benefit from consideration of international experience, as well as domestic experience and previous APRA stress test scenarios to determine what constitutes sufficient severity for such tests.
 Assumptions around economic growth, unemployment, property prices and interest rates are particularly important in formulating effective scenarios for residential mortgage portfolios.
-The scenario and modelling assumptions used for stress testing, and the impact of material variations in these assumptions on the results of the stress test, would be communicated to the ADI's senior management. - 98.
+The scenario and modelling assumptions used for stress testing, and the impact of material variations in these assumptions on the results of the stress test, would be communicated to the ADI's senior management. - 102.
 The complexity and granularity of stress testing would take into account the scale and proportion of an ADI's residential mortgage lending, and the risk characteristics within it.
 Good practice would be for an ADI to conduct stress testing at a sufficiently granular level to enable adequate sensitivity to the risk characteristics of different loan types.
-These characteristics would typically include product type, LVR, LMI coverage (including counterparty credit risk), serviceability, geography, vintage, origination channel and borrower characteristics. - 99.
+These characteristics would typically include product type, LVR, LMI coverage (including counterparty credit risk), serviceability, geography, vintage, origination channel and borrower characteristics. - 103.
 Results from portfolio stress tests enable the Board and senior management to review an ADI's risk appetite, capital adequacy and relevant strategic business decisions in both current and potential environments.
-For example, stress tests might identify vulnerabilities in certain product or borrower segments that would prompt an ADI to tighten its loan origination criteria or lower risk appetite limits on those products. - 100.
+For example, stress tests might identify vulnerabilities in certain product or borrower segments that would prompt an ADI to tighten its loan origination criteria or lower risk appetite limits on those products. - 104.
 Stress test models would ordinarily be appropriately validated and checked by an independent internal group or by an appropriately qualified external party.
-Vendor models, where used, would be appropriately customised to the specific risk profile of
+Vendor models, where used, would be appropriately customised to the specific risk profile of the ADI.
+Appropriate systems infrastructure and sound data architecture are central to conducting meaningful residential mortgage lending stress tests. - 105.
+Stress testing arrangements include well-documented policies and procedures governing the stress testing program, including timely communication of the stress test results to the Board, senior management and other relevant staff.
+When reporting results, sufficient information would be provided to enable the Board and senior management to understand and challenge stress test assumptions and conclusions.
+This includes quantitative information on the scenario, results, capital impact, key assumptions and recommended actions arising from the stress tests.

-7 APS 110 requires an ADI to include stress testing and scenario analysis relating to potential risk exposures and available capital resources in its Internal Capital Adequacy Assessment Process (ICAAP).
+8 APS 110 requires an ADI to include stress testing and scenario analysis relating to potential risk exposures and available capital resources in its Internal Capital Adequacy Assessment Process (ICAAP).
 Guidance on the approaches used for stress testing can be found in Prudential Practice Guide CPG 110 Internal Capital Adequacy Assessment Process and Supervisory Review.